isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    RFC, because the server does not store the RAI, but the functionality handles expected use cases.

+-  *DHCP Options for Protocol for Carrying Authentication for Network Access (PANA) Authentication Agents*: `RFC 5192 <https://tools.ietf.org/html/rfc5192>`__:
+   The PANA option is supported.

+-  *Discovering Location-to-Service Translation (LoST) Servers Using the Dynamic Host Configuration Protocol (DHCP)*: `RFC 5223
+   <https://tools.ietf.org/html/rfc5223>`__: The LOST option is supported.

+-  *Control And Provisioning of Wireless Access Points (CAPWAP) Access Controller DHCP Option*: `RFC 5417 <https://tools.ietf.org/html/rfc5417>`__: The CAPWAP for IPv4 option is supported.

+-  *DHCPv4 Lease Query by Relay Agent Remote ID*, `RFC 6148
+   <https://tools.ietf.org/html/rfc6148>`__: The leasequery by remote-id is
+   supported.
+This requires leasequery hook.

 -  *Client Identifier Option in DHCP Server Replies*, `RFC 6842
    <https://tools.ietf.org/html/rfc6842>`__: The server by default sends back
    the ``client-id`` option.
 That capability can be disabled.
 See :ref:`dhcp4-echo-client-id` for details.

+-  *The DHCPv4 Relay Agent Identifier Sub-Option*, `RFC 6925
+   <https://tools.ietf.org/html/rfc6925>`__: The relay-id option is supported and
+   can be used in all features that are using expressions (client classification, flex-id reservations, etc.).

+-  *DHCPv4 Bulk Leasequery*, `RFC 6926 <https://tools.ietf.org/html/rfc6926>`__: The
+   server functionality (TCP connections, new query types, multiple responses, etc.) is supported.
+This requires leasequery hook.

 -  *Generalized UDP Source Port for the DHCP Relay Agent Option*, `RFC 8357
    <https://tools.ietf.org/html/rfc8357>`__: The Kea server handles the Relay